Bernardine Monastery, Iziaslav: Reconstruction

 To equip the church during the period of 1766–1770, eight works of the outstanding 18th-century painter Szymon Czechowicz were purchased, in particular: St. Francis, St. Tadeusz, St. Onuphrius, St. Caetan, St. Vincent, the Transfiguration of the Lord, "St. Michael the Archangel", "St. Thecla", "St. Joseph" and "St. John of Nepomuk".

 In 1768, a contract was signed with another representative of the Lviv School of Sculptors, a pupil of Pinzel, Matthew Poleyovsky.
-In the beginning, the eminent master contributed to the appearance of the сiborium, ambon, and carving of the main altar.
+In the beginning, the eminent master contributed to the appearance of the ciborium, ambon, and carving of the main altar.
 In 1773, Paleyovsky arrived in Zaslav to develop a new structure for the main altar of St. Michael's Church, Saint Roch's and St. Thecla's altars.
 He returned to Lviv in November 1774, not completing the works and leaving two of the five apprentices to continue the work.
 Also involved in the work of the choir was Dnos Markwart from Horodyszcze, who at the same time produced pulpitis and a small crucifix.
 Along with masters from other cities, such Zaslav masters as Berek Yosevich, Josip Mashkevich, Yuri Khmilevsky worked on the church and the monastery.
 In June 1775, with a large crowd of worshipers, celebrations were held to mark the transfer of the image of the Mother of God of Zaslav to the main altar, as well as the crucifixion "surviving from the first foundation".
 At the same time, the altars of St. Francis and St. Onuphrius were immortalized to bring the St. Valentine's relics from Rome.

 During the 1778–1780, the "third reconstruction" of the monastery took place.
 Josef Legerlutz von Janow carved sculptures of saints Michael, Anthony, and Francis on the façade.
 In 1782 new bells were purchased.
 The last recorded in the sources of improvement date back to 1789, Michel Charles once again repaired the organ.

 From 1740, the monastery had studios of philosophy, theology, and rhetoric.

 The Monastery Library numbered about 5,000 volumes, including many rare editions.

 There were chapels of Saints Anne, Anthony and Francis at the monastery.

 From 1797, the monastery became the main residence of the Ruthenian province of the Immaculate Conception of the Blessed Virgin Mary, until its forced merger with the Lithuanian Province in 1815.